 Mikael also wears a very cool set of eyeglasses, a pair of Mykita Collection No. 2 “Helmut” acetate eyeglasses with brown tortoiseshell (“Peridot”) frames.

 Just for shits and giggles, and since he spends a good bit of time in them, let’s quickly talk about Mikael’s pajamas.
 He wears a set of dark red and blue flannel pajamas with a button-up top and elastic-waisted bottoms.
-Since it’s cold as heck, he wears light gray wool socks and almost always has an undershirt, whether it’s a dark blue henley or a gray t-shirt.
+Since it’s cold as heck, he wears light gray wool socks and almost always has an undershirt, whether it’s a navy blue thermal henley (this one!) or a gray t-shirt.
 He often wears his dark charcoal cardigan over the pajamas, even sleeping in it.
 For pajama investigations, he puts on the Mykita glasses, and when he has to step outside, he wears a pair of black leather boots with orange lining over his gray-and-cream woolen socks.